meilisearch/integration-guides/resources/pre-release-week.md

 - Release these packages if necessary.
 Follow the steps in the [release process guide](./integration-tool-release.md).
 - Close the related issue in [integration-guides](https://github.com/meilisearch/integration-guides/issues) only when the original plan was achieved.
   - Open new issues in all the repositories which were not part of the planned tiers.
 E.g., since most features are not done in tier #3, issues should be opened in those repositories.
+  - Open new issues in the repositories where the feature proved harder to implement than expected and is not worth doing now.
 - The Integration team does a retrospective meeting internally to take notes on what went well and what did not and improve it for the next time.